Ocean Avenue is where you'll find Santa Monica beach hotels for every budget - from the don't-ask expensive to the shoestring budget-friendly.

 The Third Street Promenade and many of Santa Monica's best bars and restaurants are at your doorstep - and the Shore Hotel is nicely situated on a bluff overlooking the beach.

 The guest rooms and suites at Shutters are stellar; service impeccable and the ocean-view bars and restaurants unparalleled.
 Your West Coast retreat with an upscale East Coast vibe awaits.
-Read more about Shutters on the Beach here.
 Rooms starting at $539 per night.
 1 Pico Blvd.; (310) 458-0030.

-The 162-room boutique hotel (including 18 suites) is known today for its hip, local crowd, ocean views, and plunge pools with a sexy poolside scene.
+The 162-room Viceroy Santa Monica is known today for its hip, local crowd, ocean views, and plunge pools with a sexy poolside scene.

 It's also known for its funky decor.
-I'm talking yellow benches, kelly green armchairs, white porcelain dog lamps (yes, you read that right) in the guest rooms.
+Think yellow benches, kelly green armchairs and white porcelain dog lamps (yes, you read that right) in guest rooms.